 The eclectic array of sculptures and pieces of architectural salvage within the Elizabeth Street Garden, a community green space in Manhattan’s Little Italy, give the urban oasis a character all its own.
 Created by gallery owner Allan Reiver in 1991 in an abandoned city-owned lot, the garden has blossomed into a beloved community space.
 Loved as this space is, however, it is under threat of development by city officials.
-On an upcoming in-person walking tour of the garden with Untapped New York and Executive Director of the Elizabeth Street Garden Joseph Reiver, you can uncover the history of the space and find out how you can help save the garden!
+As of September 22, 2021, the Department of Housing Preservation & Development (HPD) has sent a notice to terminate the lease for the Garden.you can uncover the history of the space and find out how you can help save the garden!

 1. There is an Olmsted Gazebo from a Gilded Age Mansion